 Phases of Cell Cycle

-- Interphase: The phase between subsequent cell divisions is called interphase.
+- Interphase: This phase represents the resting stage between subsequent cell divisions.

-- G1 Phase (Gap 1): During this phase, the cell is metabolically active and continuously grows.
+- G1 Phase (Gap 1): The cell is metabolically active and grows continuously during this phase.

-- S phase (Synthesis): The DNA synthesis or replication takes place at this stage.
+- S phase (Synthesis): The DNA replication or synthesis occurs during this stage.

 - G2 phase (Gap 2): Protein synthesis happens in this phase.

-- Quiescent Stage (G0): Cells which do not divide further, exit G1 phase to enter an inactive stage.
-This stage is called quiescent stage (G0) of the cell cycle.
+- Quiescent Stage (G0): The cells that do not undergo further division exits the G1 phase and enters an inactive stage.
+This stage is known as the quiescent stage (G0) of the cell cycle.

-To know more about cell division, visit Byju’s
+To know more about cell division or other related topics, visit Byju’s